-Gwen Gordon began a life of play designing and building Muppets for Sesame Street.
+Gwen Gordon is an Emmy award winning creative director who began a life of play designing and building Muppets for Sesame Street.
 She left the “Street” to join an Apple research group at the MIT Media Lab where she built furry computer playstations for children.
-Gwen has been an artist-in-residence in settings ranging from Xerox PARC to San Quentin Prison.
-She is a pioneer in the field of adult transformative play, publishing and teaching widely on the subject.
-Gwen has applied her insights about play to the design of programs, courses, and trainings for groups ranging from life coaches to TSA security officers and for popular films including What the Bleep Do We Know?!, The Story of Stuff, THRIVE, and SPLIT.
-Gwen sports a local Emmy Award for creative directing the PBS pilot Kids, Cash, and Common Sense.
-Seriously! is Gwen’s first feature-length film.
-For more information, contact Gwen here.
+Gwen has been an artist-in-residence in settings ranging from Xerox PARC to San Quentin Prison and is a pioneer in the field of adult transformative play, publishing and teaching widely on the subject.
+She has applied her insights to the design of programs for companies including IDEO and PepsiCO, groups ranging from life coaches to TSA security officers, and for popular films including “What the Bleep Do We Know?!,” “The Story of Stuff,” “THRIVE,” and “SPLIT.”
+For more information about Gwen go HERE or you can Email Gwen Here.
 She’d love to hear from you!

 Founder and president of Open Eye Pictures, Andy Abrahams Wilson is a multi-award winning, Emmy-nominated producer and director of creative non-fiction films.
 His most recent production, UNDER OUR SKIN, is the recipient of seven best documentary awards at international film festivals and was an Academy Award semifinalist for Best Documentary Feature.
 Andy’s films have been shown on HBO, PBS, CBC, the Showtime Networks, and in theaters and film festivals worldwide.
 A recipient of a Pew Charitable Trust Fellowship in Dance/Media, he has produced several award-winning films on dance or dancers, and is the two-time Grand Prize recipient at the Dance on Camera Film Festival.
 He has been recognized by the Northern California Marin Arts Council as Outstanding Artist, and by the Academy of Motion Pictures Arts and Sciences with honors for Outstanding Documentary Achievement.